Wolsten/ARTE/readme.md

 ## Introduction

 ARTE (pronounced *Arty*) stands for *Active Rich Text Editor*.
 Does the world need another WYSIWYG Rich Text Editor?
-Possibily not, but in the course of developing my own applications I became frustrated with those I could find online.
-First of all I wanted something written in vanilla Javascript that could be embedded easily in any website independent of framework.
+Absolutely!
+In the course of developing my own applications I became frustrated with those I could find online.
+First of all I wanted something written in vanilla Javascript that could be embedded easily in any website, independent of framework.

 Secondly, and where I struggled most, it should be easy to extend - including the ability to embed "active" content that can be edited using its own dialogue.
+Such content can then be manipulated separately if required, a good example would be to easily list all comments in a document.

 Thirdly, the whole editor needs to be modular, written using plugins so that there is a single implementation pattern.
 For example, all the standard toolbar buttons are written as block, list, and inline styling plugins.